-It can be setup by running 'ssh-keygen -t dsa; ssh-copy-id \$SERVER1' and using an empty pass phrase.
+It can be setup by running 'ssh-keygen -t dsa; ssh-copy-id \$SERVER1' and using an empty passphrase, or you can use ssh-agent.

 Input sources

 GNU parallel reads input from input sources.
 These can be files, the command line, and stdin (standard input or a pipe).